proeiwuq/OfficeDocs-SkypeForBusiness/Teams/teams-sentinel-guide.md

 - Microsoft Threat Protection
 - Microsoft 365 Workloads

 Sentinel workbooks and runbooks can make security monitoring *systematic*.
-A good first step in this process is collecting the logs needed analysis.
+A good first step in this process is collecting the logs needed for analysis.

 > [!NOTE]
 > More than one Microsoft 365 subscription can be surfaced in the same instance of Microsoft Sentinel.
 This will allow for [realtime monitoring](/azure/sentinel/livestream) and hunting for threats in historical log files.
 Administrators will be able to hunt using [cross-resource queries](/azure/azure-monitor/log-query/cross-workspace-query), that is within a single resource group, across resource groups, or in another subscription.